TKlamp/TKlamp-Docs/README.md

 # TKlamp Lighting Tester Protocol

 TKlamp is an integrating sphere lighting tester that measures lumen and lux.
-This repository contains the technical specifications for receiving and decoding measured data via serial port on PC.
+This repository contains the data logging tutorial, user manual technical specifications for serial port data on PC.

 If you are instead looking for: